 Reviews and evaluates the adequacy of measures to safeguard assets from loss.

 The Office of Audit, Compliance and Privacy has the authority to recommend improvements and to monitor the implementation of its recommendations.
-It has free, unlimited and unrestricted access to all books, records, files, property and personnel of the University and the Health System, including the schools, service and resource centers, central administrative departments, auxiliary enterprises, subsidiaries, the Clinical Practices (CPUP) and the Hospital (HUP), Pennsylvania Hospital, Penn Presbyterian Medical Center, and Clinical Care Associates.
+It has free, unlimited, and unrestricted access to all books, records, files, property, and personnel of the University and the Health System, including the schools, service and resource centers, central administrative departments, auxiliary enterprises, subsidiaries, and all Health System entities.
 The Office of Audit, Compliance and Privacy is a staff function and as such does not exercise direct authority over other persons.

 The Office of Audit, Compliance and Privacy communicates to senior and operating management in the form of written reports, consultation, or advice.
 Written reports include both recommendations and management responses itemizing specific actions taken or planned to mitigate identified risks and to ensure that operational objectives are achieved.
 Management responses to the audit report are required within thirty (30) days from the report date.
 Outcomes are also communicated to the Trustee Committee on Audit and Compliance and the Penn Medicine Committee on Audit and Compliance.